MahonriM/Connection-PHP-and-MySQL/README.md

 # Connection-PHP-and-MySQL
-This program make a connection between PHP and MySQL
+This program makes a connection between PHP and MySQL